Foundations

 – Edsger W. Dijkstra

-Everything earlier in the book (Effect Paths, Optics, the Monad Transformers) sits on top of something.
-This chapter is the something.
+Everything earlier in this book (Effect Paths, Optics, Monad Transformers) sits on top of something.
+Foundations is the something.

-The library gives you a single map that works across Maybe, Either, Try, Validated, IO, CompletableFuture, and every other container it ships with.
-That wouldn't be possible if the code inside map had to know which container it was dealing with.
-What makes it possible is a three-layer stack: an encoding that lets Java talk about "some container F" without committing to which one it is; a set of type classes that describe what F is capable of doing; and concrete instances that claim those capabilities for specific types like Maybe or Either.
+The library gives us a single map that works across Maybe, Either, Try, Validated, IO, CompletableFuture, and every other container it ships with.
+That would be impossible if the code inside map had to know which container it was dealing with.
+What makes it possible is a three-layer stack: an encoding that lets Java talk about "some container F" without committing to which one it is, a set of type classes that describe what F is capable of doing, and concrete instances that claim those capabilities for specific types like Maybe or Either.

-You can read Foundations as three independent sections or as one connected argument.
+We can read Foundations as three independent sections, or as one connected argument.
 Either way, the Effect Path API on the next page wraps all of this in a fluent interface that most day-to-day code never needs to look beneath.

 - Understand how the library works internally